ajvb/awesome-tor/README.md

 # Development and research tools

-- [Atlas](https://www.torproject.org/getinvolved/volunteer.html.en#project-atlas) - Atlas is a web application to discover Tor relays and bridges.
-It provides useful information on how relays are configured along with graphics about their past usage.
 - [Chutney](https://www.torproject.org/getinvolved/volunteer.html.en#project-chutney) - Integration test suite that spawns a local tor network, checking the interactions of its components.
-- [Compass](https://www.torproject.org/getinvolved/volunteer.html.en#project-compass) - Compass is a web and command line application that filters and aggregates the Tor relays based on various attributes.
+- [Compass](https://www.torproject.org/getinvolved/volunteer.html.en#project-compass) - Web and command line application that filters and aggregates the Tor relays based on various attributes.
-- [DocTor](https://www.torproject.org/getinvolved/volunteer.html.en#project-doctor) - DocTor is a notification service that monitors newly published descriptor information for issues.
+- [DocTor](https://www.torproject.org/getinvolved/volunteer.html.en#project-doctor) - Notification service that monitors newly published descriptor information for issues.
 This is primarily a service to help the tor directory authority operators, but it also checks for a handful of other issues like sybil attacks.
 - [ExitMap](https://www.torproject.org/getinvolved/volunteer.html.en#project-exitmap) - Scanner for the Tor network by Philipp Winter to detect malicious and misconfigured exits.
 - [Metrics](https://www.torproject.org/getinvolved/volunteer.html.en#project-metrics) - Processing and analytics of consensus data, provided to users via the metrics portal.
 This has been under active development for several years by Karsten Loesing.
 - [OnionScan](https://onionscan.org/) - Help operators of Onion services find and fix operational security issues with their location-hidden services.
-- [Onionoo](https://www.torproject.org/getinvolved/volunteer.html.en#project-onionoo) - Onionoo is a JSON based protocol to learn information about currently running Tor relays and bridges.
+- [Onionoo](https://www.torproject.org/getinvolved/volunteer.html.en#project-onionoo) - JSON based protocol to learn information about currently running Tor relays and bridges.
+- [Relay Search ("Atlas")](https://metrics.torproject.org/rs.html) - Web application to discover Tor relays and bridges, providing useful information on how relays are configured along with graphics about their past usage, formerly "Atlas." ([Source code](https://gitweb.torproject.org/atlas.git))
-- [Shadow](https://www.torproject.org/getinvolved/volunteer.html.en#project-shadow) - Shadow is a discrete-event network simulator that runs the real Tor software as a plug-in.
+- [Shadow](https://www.torproject.org/getinvolved/volunteer.html.en#project-shadow) - Discrete-event network simulator that runs the real Tor software as a plug-in.
 Shadow is open-source software that enables accurate, efficient, controlled, and repeatable Tor experimentation.
-- [TorBEL](https://www.torproject.org/getinvolved/volunteer.html.en#project-torbel) - The Tor Bulk Exitlist provides a method of identifying if IPs belong to exit nodes or not.
+- [Tor Bulk Exitlist (TorBEL)](https://www.torproject.org/getinvolved/volunteer.html.en#project-torbel) - Provides a method of identifying if IPs belong to exit nodes or not.
 This is a replacement for TorDNSEL which is a stable (though unmaintained) Haskell application for this purpose.
 The initial version of TorBEL was started in GSOC 2010 but since then the project has been inactive.
 - [TorFlow](https://www.torproject.org/getinvolved/volunteer.html.en#project-torflow) - Library and collection of services for actively monitoring the Tor network.
 These include the Bandwidth Scanners (measuring throughput of relays) and SoaT (scans for malicious or misconfigured exit nodes).
-- [TorPS](https://www.torproject.org/getinvolved/volunteer.html.en#project-torps) - The Tor Path Simulator (TorPS) is a tool for efficiently simulating path selection in Tor.
+- [Tor Path Simulator (TorPS)](https://www.torproject.org/getinvolved/volunteer.html.en#project-torps) - Tool for efficiently simulating path selection in Tor.
 It chooses circuits and assigns user streams to those circuits in the same way that Tor does.
 TorPS is fast enough to perform thousands of simulations over periods of months.

 # Tor protocol implementations